wanqing-zhang/wanqing-zhang.github.io/_pages/personal.md

 One of the best parts of academia is meeting curious people from all over the world.
 I enjoy exchanging ideas, and learning from different perspectives.

 If you happen to visit this page, feel free to say hello.
-Whether your interests are in wearables, dance, cats, I'd love to connect. ☕️
+Whether your interests are in bioelectronics, dance, or four-leggeed supervisors, I'd love to connect. ☕️